ReformedDevs/anonbot/README.md

     make

 The makefile uses the `golang:latest` container to compile the application, so there is no need to have the Go toolchain installed locally.
-Once compilation is complete, you can run the application with:
+Once compilation is complete, you can run the application and view usage instructions with:

-    dist/anonbot
+    dist/anonbot --help